margaretmf/margaretmf.github.io/teaching.md

 * James Henry Trotter, four-year-old boy
 * Parents, Mother and Father
 * Aunt Sponge, Aunt Spiker, and James
+* James's relationship with the Centipede, the Old-Green Grasshopper

 ### Where? ###
 * A beautiful house beside the sea